 Looking for a smart way to earn better returns than a savings account without taking big risks?
 Liquid Funds and Ultra Short-Term Funds are great options for short-term investments.
 They're low-risk, flexible, and ideal for putting your money for a few days to a few months.
 In this section, we'll explain what these funds are, how they work, the key differences between them, and when to choose each based on your financial goals.

-The liquid fund is a type of mutual debt fund that invests your money in short-term money market instruments such as Treasury bills (T-bills), Commercial papers (CPs), Certificates of deposit (CDs), Call money, Other short-term government securities, with a maturity of up to 91 days.
+The liquid fund is a type of mutual debt fund that invests your money in short-term money market instruments such as Treasury bills (T-bills), Commercial papers (CPs), Certificates of deposit (CDs), Call money, and other short-term government securities, with a maturity of up to 91 days.

-For those planning travel and need liquid funds for expenses, discover last minute hotel deals in India for smart money management.
+For those planning travel and needing liquid funds for expenses, discover last minute hotel deals in India for smart money management.

 Purpose of Liquid Fund